Skip to main content

 In the iDenfy dashboard, go to Settings → Notifications → Recently sent to inspect delivery attempts, response codes, and payloads.

-Dashboard review
+Dashboard Review

 You can inspect all recently sent webhooks directly in the iDenfy dashboard: